 SC allows foundation ceremony for Central Vista project: Centre promises to stop all work

-New Delhi, Dec 07: The Supreme Court has allowed the foundation stone laying ceremony for the new Parliament by Prime Minister Narendra Modi on December.
+New Delhi, Dec 07: The Supreme Court has allowed the foundation stone laying ceremony for the new Parliament by Prime Minister Narendra Modi in December.
 The Centre assured the court that it would stop all work at the Central Vista Project site.

 The court took note of the recent developments, about the construction activity being undertaken at the site.